 Road Tax is based upon the CO2 emissions of the vehicle and is split into 13 bands from A to M. The higher the letter the greater the cost of tax paid to drive the vehicle on public roads.
 In addition to the road tax detailed below, any vehicle that had a manufacturers retail price in excess of £40,000 when first sold, attracts a road tax supplement of an additional £320 per year.
 This is charged until the vehicle is 6 years old.

-Prices start at around £22,000 and range up to around £35,000 across a range of five-door hatch, saloon and estate body styles.
+The estate versions of the Mondeo command a premium of £1,800 over their hatchback counterparts, which means that you'll need around £25,000 for the base diesel entry-level model.
 Trim levels now start with 'Zetec Edition', then buyers have the choice of something sportier ('ST-Line Edtion') or plusher ('Titanium Edition').
 For something truly luxurious, you'll need the flagship 'Vignale' variant.
 As standard, all models have navigation, a DAB tuner, front and rear parking sensors and cruise control with a speed limiter.
-'ST-Line' variants introduce extras including a body styling kit, lowered sports suspension, a Ford Power start button, a darkened headliner, privacy glass and 19-inch alloy wheels.
+'ST-Line Edition' series variants introduce extras including a body styling kit, lowered sports suspension, a Ford Power start button and a darkened headliner.
+Plus they get privacy glass and 19-inch 'rock metallic' alloy wheels.
 Safety technology is a strongpoint.
 All derivatves get 'Active City Stop' autonomous braking to mitigate or avoid low-speed collisions at under 31mph.
 Plus there's Pedestrian Detection, which identifies people and reduces the severity of collisions at speeds of up to 50mph.
-A radar system also drives the Distance Indication feature and improved Adaptive Cruise Control technology.
+A radar system also drives the Distance Indication feature and Adaptive Cruise Control technology.
 Cameras support a Lane Keeping Aid and Traffic Sign Recognition, which provides the driver with the speed limit, cancellation signs and overtaking regulations flashed up on the instrument cluster display.
 There are also full adaptive LED headlights on offer, as well as Active Park Assist featuring Perpendicular Parking.

 By Jonathan Crouch

 If you're looking for a new Ford Mondeo 2.0 Hybrid ST-Line Edition 5dr Auto Hybrid Estate for sale, you've come to the right place.
-At Vertu Toyota we don't just have the best Ford Mondeo 2.0 Hybrid ST-Line Edition 5dr Auto Hybrid Estate deals, we also offer friendly advice and help with all your enquiries to ensure your buying experience is a happy experience.
+At Macklin Motors we don't just have the best Ford Mondeo 2.0 Hybrid ST-Line Edition 5dr Auto Hybrid Estate deals, we also offer friendly advice and help with all your enquiries to ensure your buying experience is a happy experience.